ITU-GeoAI-Challenge/2nd-place-GEO-AI-Challenge-for-Cropland-Mapping/README.md

     - 6 - Discussion on strengths, weaknesses and possible improvements
 - `simple_reproduction.ipynb` : a simplified version only reproducing the submitted solution.
 This notebook is self-contained and does not require any extra file.
 The code is more streamlined and probably easier to integrate in a production pipeline.

+## Solution

+The solution is explained in details in `full_study.ipynb`.
+A summary is given below :
+- **Data**:
+    - Sentinel-2 time series data is used
+    - The time series lengths and periods are optimized per country for with CV on the training data
+    - The choice of which Sentinel-2 radiometric bands to keep is optimized for with CV on the training data
+- **Model**:
+    - A simple shallow RandomForest per country (using python scikit-learn implementation).

 ## Installation

 There are two ways to run the notebooks: